masamerc/Masamerc/README.md

 I am very passionate about Data Processing / Munging and have great interests in Data Engineering.

-I am currently learning Airflow and Spark, looking to apply them to my next project.
+I am currently working on a ETL pipline using Apache Airflow.

+Interests:
+- Data Pipeline
+- Data Processing
+- Distributed Computing

 <!--
 **Masamerc/Masamerc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.